lukeduffy84/gym_subscription_ms4_2/README.md

 ## Features Testing

+### Adding Products to the website
+- Use the superlogin details to add/remove products,
+   Email: lukeduffy3312@gmail.com
+   Password: fitness123
+- Log in with above details to login as superuser
+- Does login work correctly?
+- Click on 'My Account' in top right corner.
+- Click on 'My Products' in drop down menu
+- Does it bring you to correct page?
+(Not accesible to regular users)
+- Click on 'Add New Product' option at the top of the web page
+- Does it bring you to add product page?
+- Enter all product details
+- Click 'add product'
+- Does product appear in correct section?
+- Does image render correctly?

 ### Navigating the Website
 - Click on 'Supplements' button on Navbar
 - Does it bring you to correct page?